RajputSneha17/music-player/README.md

 # music-player

-This is a basic music player using html css javascript...
+This is a simple music player created using HTML, CSS, and JavaScript... 🎵💕